Please read the following important information for First Sentier Asian Quality Bond Fund

 Performance review

-On a net-of-fees basis, the First Sentier Asian Quality Bond Fund returned 0.30% in April, outperforming its benchmark by 0.04%.
+On a net-of-fees basis, the First Sentier Asian Quality Bond Fund returned -0.50% in May, underperforming its benchmark by -0.61%.

-An underweight positioning in credit spreads detracted from performance, while the portfolio’s overweight in US rates contributed to returns.
-Local rates and currency exposure was positive for returns.
+An underweight positioning in credit spreads was positive for performance, but the portfolio’s overweight in US rates detracted from returns.
+Local rates and currency exposure was flat for returns.

 Read our latest insights